joshfire/angela/README.md

                  current working directory.

 Options:
   --browser, -b      Webdriver browser endpoint.
 The code automatically starts
                      the "right" Webdriver server based on that setting.
                      Possible values include "phantomjs", "chrome", "firefox",
                      "safari", or "android" (provided browser or device is available on your machine).          [default: "phantomjs"] --before           JS file to "require" before tests are run.
 Use this option to add custom matchers or expose additional variables to the global scope as needed.
 Code must be synchronous.
   --after            JS file to "require" after tests have run.
 Use this option
                      to run custom code when execution is over.
 Code must be synchronous.
   --host             Webdriver server host                [default: "localhost"] --port             Webdriver server port                       [default: 8195] --verbose, -v      Trace Angela's execution to the console    [default: false] --serverlog        Log Webdriver server execution to provided log file
                                                                    [default: ""]
   --useserver        Whether to use running Webdriver server or to start one
                                                                 [default: false]
+  --printerrorstack  Print stack trace when a test fails because of an
-  --sessionperspec  Angela uses the same browser session throughout by default.
+                     exception.
+This makes failure reports potentially quite verbose but can greatly help you track down the origin of the exception.                             [default: false] --sessionperspec   Angela uses the same browser session throughout by default.
 Set the flag to use one browser session per spec.
                      Specs will run considerably slower.        [default: false] --keep, -k         Whether to keep the browser open when tests are over [default: false] --junit            Create JUnit XML reports (in "junitreports" folder) [default: false] --help, -h         Displays usage help
 ```

 ## Execution